Technology and digital media are an integral part of our world today!

 When adult–child relationships are established, children are more ready to learn, all of which contributes positively to children’s cognitive, social, and emotional development.

 - Joint engagement plays a critical role in early-childhood development.
-Studies indicate joint engagement abilities (i.e., a child’s ability to participate in joint engagement) can predict later cognitive, language, and social competencies.
+Studies indicate that joint engagement abilities (i.e., a child’s ability to participate in joint engagement) can predict later cognitive, language, and social competencies.

 - Teachers employing joint engagement gain insight about what their young learners do and do not understand, what they like and dislike, and so much more!
 These insights enable teachers to maximize each child’s learning experiences.